wanadev/obsidian-api/doc/integration-side-api.md

 Where:

-* `htmlNode` is the HTMLElement (or a query selector that match the element) where the `iframe` will be created,
+* `htmlNode` is the HTMLElement (or a query selector that matches the element) where the `iframe` will be created,
 * `appUrl` is the root URL of the application.

 That's it.

-## Listen to API Events
+## Listening to API Events

 Before we start talking about API methods, we have to speak about API Events.
-Obsidian Application are able to send event, with or without parameters, to the integration.
+Obsidian Application are able to send events, with or without parameters, to the integration.

 Listening to those events is easy: